 These guidelines and expectations are designed to help new and experienced investigators manage their work so as to safeguard the integrity of the research process.
 The policy provides a framework for the fair and open conduct of research, assures scientific freedom, and supports creativity.
 In addition, the policy reflects the institutional commitment to quality in the search for new knowledge.

 By its design and nature, this policy addresses broad aspects of research conduct.
 Additional information is contained in the Drexel Policy and Procedures for Responding to Allegations of Scientific Misconduct.
 Also, additional sources of information regarding standards of research conduct are contained in relevant federal, state, and local regulations, and similar guidelines developed by other research organizations.
-These sources of information are listed at the end of this policy and are available upon request from the Drexel Office of Research and Graduate Studies.
+These sources of information are listed at the end of this policy and are available upon request from the Drexel Office of Research and Graduate College.

 The Drexel Policy for the Conduct of Research applies to any person paid by, under the control of, or affiliated with Drexel, such as employed or volunteer faculty, trainees, technicians, and other staff members, students, fellows, guest researchers, or collaborators at affiliated institutions.